35 Jin4 晉

 Commentary on the image: Line 6 cannot help but attack its own town, as the norm doesn't radiate.

 Tender advance reaches the end and changes to rapacity.
 One loses the norm of Jin and must undertake self-reform by either changing to feminine and remaining still, or retreating to position 5 as suggested by line 5 and forming hexagram Cui (45), elites gathering.

 The war lasts until the town is attacked, signifying that the opponent doesn't concede his failure and still intends to resist, which is because what one advocates doesn’t convince the opponent.

 Enlightenment through nine six: 1) do not overdo it, and 2) happy is he who is content.
 Advance reaches the upper extremity; it becomes an insatiable demand.
 One must restrain oneself.
 The process of self-reform is stern and cruel but auspicious, and one can be free from fault (or calamity) if corrections are made in time.
 It will be resented if one persists in advancing aggressively, as the next hexagram is Ming Yi, brightness being tarnished.
-The hexagram that appears while this line is activated, changing to feminine and remaining still, is Yu (16), comfort and pleasure, signifying that feeling content leads to feeling happy.
+The hexagram that appears when this line is activated changing to feminine and then remains still is Yu (16), comfort and pleasure, signifying that feeling content leads to feeling happy.